-Normally, I don’t give to much consideration to our hydration.
+Normally, I don’t give too much consideration to our hydration.
 We drink water almost exclusively, and we get plenty of it during our normal living routine and conditions.
-Most of the time, we are doing just fine with staying hydrated, and I take it for granted.
+We use a Berkey water filter to purify our water while maintaining its beneficial minerals (Get our exclusive coupon & learn more here).
+So, most of the time, we are doing just fine with staying hydrated, and I take it for granted.
 But, not when we are RVing.
 Constant travel is a recipe for dehydration…between exploring, hiking and other added physical activities and the different climates that our bodies are constantly adjusting too; hydration becomes more of a priority for us.
 It is easy to think about it at the beach, or in the desert, but what about on the open prairie?
 That constant breeze is hot and so very drying, and we may not realize just how much water our bodies are losing.

 Electrolytes, Minerals & Water